Improving Genomic Prediction using High-dimensional Secondary Phenotypes: the Genetic Latent Factor Approach: Analysis of CIMMYT wheat data

-We reanalyzed the data from one of the timepoints (10-03-2015) to assess the interpretability of gfBLUP and the other approaches.
+We reanalyzed the data from one of the timepoints (10-03-2015) of the B5IR treatment to assess the interpretability of glfBLUP and the other approaches.
 We omitted the redundancy filtering step, resulting in $62$ wavelengths.
-Figure \ref{fig:hyper_single_date} shows the gfBLUP factor loadings obtained through this analysis.
-All three factors were highly heritable at $H^2=0.79$ for factor $1$ and $H^2=0.72$ for factor $2$, and $H^2=0.55$ for factor $3$, where $H^2$ denotes the wide-sense heritability as variances were estimated using sums of squares and are thus not additive only.
-Genetic correlations between the factors and yield were $-0.63$ for factor $1$, $0.27$ for factor $2$, and $0.15$ for factor $3$.
-Through these correlations and the factor loadings, it is immediately clear that higher yielding genotypes tended to have lower reflectivities in the green-red part of the spectrum and higher reflectivities in the near-infrared (NIR) part.
-These results are reminiscent of the normalized difference vegetation index (NDVI) that is highly correlated with yield and is high itself for crop canopies with high NIR reflectivity and low red light reflectivity \citep{Tealetal2006}.
-We provide details on the interpretability of the other approaches in SM Section \ref{SM:F}.
+Figure \ref{fig:hyper_single_date} shows the glfBLUP factor loadings obtained through this analysis.
+All three factors were highly heritable at $H^2=0.98$ for factor $1$, $H^2=0.96$ for factor $2$, and $H^2=0.95$ for factor $3$, where $H^2$ denotes the wide-sense heritability as variances were estimated using sums of squares and are thus not additive only.
+Genetic correlations between the factors and yield were $-0.67$ for factor $1$, $0.26$ for factor $2$, and $0.16$ for factor $3$.
+Through these correlations and the factor loadings, it is immediately clear that higher yielding genotypes tended to have lower reflectivities in the green-red part of the spectrum or higher reflectivities in the near-infrared (NIR) part.
+These results are somewhat reminiscent of the normalized difference vegetation index (NDVI) that is highly correlated with yield and is high itself for crop canopies with high NIR reflectivity and low red light reflectivity \citep{Tealetal2006}.
+This showcases the ability of glfBLUP to reveal biologically relevant patterns in high-throughput phenotyping data.
+We provide details on the interpretability of the other approaches in SM Section 5.
 We did not include deep learning here as it was impossible to extract any biological meaning from the parameters of the neural networks.
-We provide some data on the computational complexity of gfBLUP and other methods in SM Section \ref{SM:G}.
+We provide some data on the computational complexity of glfBLUP and other methods in SM Section 6.